scottyschwartzowen/jamming-app/README.md

 # Features

-- Search for song titles
-  (redirects user to initially login to their Spotify account)
+- Search for song titles, albums, artist names (redirects user to initially login to their Spotify account)

-- Add songs to a playlist
+- Add songs or albums to a playlist

 - Name your playlist

-- Save & submit new playlist to your Spotify account
+- Save & submit your new playlist to your Spotify account

 - Playlist populates in your Spotify for you to play